trinamae12/contacts-list/README.md

 # ContactsList

 A simple app that handles contact management.
-It is created using Angular 8 and deployed using Firebase.
+It is created using Angular and deployed using Firebase.
+Its dependencies are managed using Yarn.

 ## Features
 * Add contact